percona/pmm/docs/install-pmm/install-pmm-client/package_manager.md

 # Install PMM client with Percona repositories

+PMM Client supports both x86_64 and ARM64 architectures.
 On Debian or Red Hat Linux, install `percona-release` and use a Linux package manager (`apt`/`dnf`) to install PMM Client.
+The package manager will automatically select the appropriate version for your system architecture.

 !!! hint alert alert-success "Tip"
     If you have used `percona-release` before, disable and re-enable the repository: